barseghyanartur/faker-file/docs/creating_images.rst

 .. code-block:: python

-    # Generate PDF file of 20,000 characters
+    # Generate an image file of 20,000 characters
     png_file = FAKER.png_file(
-        image_generator_cls=ImgkitPdfGenerator, max_nb_chars=20_000
+        image_generator_cls=ImgkitImageGenerator, max_nb_chars=20_000
     )

-As mentioned above, it's possible to diversify the generated context with images, paragraphs, tables, manual text break and pretty much everything that is supported by image format specification, although currently only images, paragraphs and tables are supported out of the box.
+As mentioned above, it's possible to diversify the generated context with images, paragraphs, tables and pretty much everything that you could think of, although currently only images, paragraphs and tables are supported out of the box.
 In order to customise the blocks image file is built from, the ``DynamicTemplate`` class is used.
-See the example below for usage examples:
+See the example below for usage
+examples:

 .. code-block:: python